-A Guide to Switzerland's Finest Chocolate Factory Tours
+A Guide to Switzerland’s Finest Chocolate Factory Tours with Insider Tips from a Local

 Our recommendation for your journey to the Lindt Home of Chocolate is to begin with a boat trip from Zurich Bürkliplatz to Kilchberg.
 It is the short lake cruise you'll want to take.
 Since there are two boats going in opposite directions, you can either take the long tour along the Gold Coast (east side) of Lake Zurich or the short tour along the Silver Coast on the west side.